moorara/milad.dev/content/gists/charity-majors-on-observability.md

  - Every single alert you get should be actionable.
 Every time you get paged you should be like this is new, I don't understand this (and not oh that again)!
  - Ops should stop being gatekeepers and blocking people.
 They have to stop a building castle and they have to start building a playground!
  - Every developer should be looking at prod every day.
 They should know what is normal, how to debug it, and how to get to a known state!
- - Once people experience the level of control, power, empathy with users and seeing the impact of their work, they will find it very hard to go back!
  - If management is not carving out enough project development time to get things fixed, no on-call situation will ever work!
  - SLOs (service-level objectives) define the quality of service that we agree to provide for users.
  - As long as you hit the SLO line, anything you do in engineering if fine!
 Everyone gets what they need, nobody feels micromanaged, and nobody feels completely abandoned!